 Pizza Dough for Homemade Pizza

 I am a fan of purchased pizza dough, as it’s one of the things that I rarely plan for in advance.
-Sometimes I buy it at a pizza place (most are willing to sell you a couple of balls), often at a supermarket (I happen to like the store-made pizza dough at the Big Y supermarket near us in Connecticut), and I also am fond of a brand called Wewalka which makes a pizza dough that comes rolled up in its own parchment.
-Pillsbury and other brands make similar package refrigerated pizza doughs.
-They are usually not yeast based, so have more of a flatbread consistency, but they are super convenient — you don’t have to wrestle with the dough at all, just roll it out right onto a rimmed baking sheet.
+Sometimes I buy it at a pizza place (most are willing to sell you a couple of balls), often at a supermarket.
+There are also packaged refrigerated pizza doughs.
+They are usually not yeast based, so have more of a flatbread consistency, but they are super convenient.
+You just roll it out right onto a rimmed baking sheet.

 What to Serve with Cheeseburger Pizza Pinwheels: